-Mechanical breakdown insurance covers failure of major systems in your car, like your engine and transmission that are not covered with standard car insurance coverage.
-Mechanical breakdown insurance (MBI) is similar to an extended warranty from a car manufacturer, but it provides coverage for more systems.
+Mechanical breakdown insurance covers the major systems in your car, like your engine and transmission, which are not covered by standard car insurance policies.
+Mechanical breakdown insurance (MBI) is similar to an extended warranty from a car manufacturer, but MBI provides coverage for more systems.

 What Mechanical Breakdown Insurance Covers

 Some policies also cover steering, air conditioning, and the car’s fuel system.

 MBI is worth it if you’re buying a new car, as large non-collision repairs on new vehicles can be very costly and the added MBI covered only costs about $100 a year.
 Keep reading to determine if MBI coverage is worth it for you.

 If you’re buying a new car, mechanical breakdown insurance is less costly than an extended warranty.
 You pay a few hundred dollars a year for MBI, compared to a few thousand dollars for the warranty.
 You will also still get the peace of mind that comes with knowing any major issues will be taken care of.
 However, MBI deductibles are higher.
 So, you’ll end up paying more with an MBI if your new car breaks down frequently.

 Another way to decide if you should get MBI is to consider how long you want to drive your car.
 If you plan to drive it for multiple years, getting mechanical breakdown insurance is a smart choice.
 MBI will help ensure that your car stays fully functioning for years to come.

 If you’re still on the fence, check out the comparison table below to see the pros and cons of mechanical breakdown insurance versus extended warranties.
 If you want more information, check with one of the insurance companies listed below to see what kind of policy they can offer you.